Macbeth Summary – Macbeth Kills King Duncan & the Guards – Duncan’s sons flee.

 Narrator: But everyone knew the guards had nothing to gain by killing the king.
 Everyone suspected the Macbeths.
 Duncan’s sons were especially suspicious.

 - The witches’ prophesy awakened a desire in Macbeth for power.

 - Lady Macbeth forcefully insisted he kills Duncan.

 - He chose to take ‘fate into his own hands’ rather than waiting to see if the witches’ predictions came true naturally.

 - Macbeth says he killed the guards out of rage when he found King Duncan had been killed and the guards covered in blood.

-- ‘Dead men can tell no tales’.
-If the guards are dead they cannot testify that they did not kill King Duncan.
+- ‘Dead men tell no tales’.
+If the guards are dead they cannot testify as to how they did not kill King Duncan.

 - To cover his tracks.
 To make sure there were no witnesses.